 Stefan Berthelsen teaches bilingual 5th grade in Dallas ISD.
 He has served as the implementation coordinator of a restorative justice program on his campus, and he now serves as a social-emotional learning coach.
 He graduated with a BA from the University of Texas in two-way dual immersion bilingual programs.

-Angela Burke teaches physics and astronomy at Dallas Environmental Science Academy, a magnet middle school in Dallas ISD.
+Angela Burke is a 2018-19 Senior Teach Plus DFW Policy Fellow.
+Angela teaches physics and astronomy at Dallas Environmental Science Academy, a magnet middle school in Dallas ISD.
 A Teach for America alumna, Angela has worked in a charter high school, a traditional middle school, and a magnet middle school.
-She works with the Physics & Astronomy Department at Texas A&M University - Commerce (TAMUC) to develop current and future physics teachers through a group she founded called the Community for the Advancement of Physics Education (CAPE).
+She has worked with the Physics & Astronomy Department at Texas A&M University - Commerce (TAMUC) and has also been a Teaching Trust Ed-Fellow as well as a Texas Teach Plus Policy Fellow.
 Angela graduated from Oklahoma State University with a BS in Secondary Education with an emphasis in science and earned an MS in Physics with an education emphasis from TAMUC.

 Nicole Burton teaches 10th grade world history inclusion at Del Valle High School in Del Valle ISD, southeast of Austin.
 Nicole started her career as an educational aide in 2003 at George Bush High School in Fort Bend ISD and became a classroom teacher the following year.
 She helps support, empower, and mentor student teachers from St. Edwards University and Texas State University during their classroom observations.
 Nicole has created the world history curriculum for the University of Texas High School and is the founder of Honored2Teach LLC, a continuing professional education provider for Texas educators.
 Nicole earned a BA in History from Le Moyne College in Syracuse, New York.